lightningd/plugins/lightning-qt/README.md

 Please also note that PyQt5 has *__a very bad__* way to handle exception in slots: in short you cannot `except` a raised exception in a [slot](https://doc.qt.io/qt-5/signalsandslots.html).

+### Icons

+If you contribute an icon, please do add its source and license information to the [icons README](res/icons/README.md).